 When I travel I tend to get a little irregular, if you know what I mean.
 This is actually a Vata imbalance.
 It was recommended I eat more cooked vegetables and warming foods to get balanced.
-This was actually not easy for me, as you know I love my salads!
+This was actually not easy for me because I love my salads!

-I decided the best thing to do was try a 24-hour cleanse where I ate only only Kitchari.
+We decided the best thing for me to do was a 24-hour cleanse where I ate only only Kitchari.
 Kitchari is a traditional cleansing food in Ayurveda.
-It is a warming combination of split mung beans and white basmati rice cooked with ghee and ayurvedic spices like cumin seed and turmeric.
+It is a warming combination of split mung beans and white basmati rice cooked with ghee and Ayurvedic spices like cumin seed and turmeric.
 I ate this for breakfast, lunch and dinner for one whole day, but I also had it on the side of many of my meals throughout the week.

 Ayurveda also asks that we eat in a peaceful place with a calm mind.
 I love this because I always tell my clients how important it is to get balanced before eating and not to eat when overly emotional or stressed.

 Here are what a few of my meals looked like:

 I couldn’t resist throwing some salad on this plate 🙂